 - Dehydration or malnutrition

+- Untreated medical conditions

+- Poor personal hygiene

 - Inappropriate and/or inadequate clothing

-- Untreated medical conditions

 - Lack of necessary medical aids, such as glasses

-- Poor personal hygiene Grossly

 - Grossly inadequate housing or homelessness

 How is self-neglect relevant to us?

 - One of the underlying causes of self-neglect is depression.
 Students may feel isolated and depressed while far from home. - Self-neglect can be a symptom of other types of abuse.